• Skip to primary navigation

 Instructions

-1. Stuff the peppers: Cut the caps from the peppers and scrape out the seeds and white veins with a spoon.
+1. Stuff the peppers: Cut the top from the peppers by slicing across the pepper just below the "shoulders" and below the stem.
+Mince the tops of the peppers (discarding the stem), and scrape seeds and white veins out of the body of the peppers with a spoon.
 In a large bowl, break up the ground beef into small pieces.
-Sprinkle with the minced pepper caps, onions, garlic, Italian seasoning, salt, and pepper.
+Scatter the minced pepper tops, onions, garlic, Italian seasoning, salt, and pepper across the top of the beef.
 Stir gently until everything is evenly mixed.
 Spread the tomato paste, diced tomatoes with chilies, and rice over the top, then mix again, working everything together without packing it tight.
 (Overworking the meat results in tough peppers.)
 Stuff the peppers with the meat mixture.

 2. Pressure Cook for 10 minutes with a quick pressure release: Put a rack in the pressure cooker and pour in 1 cup of water.
 Set the peppers on the rack in the pot.
 Lock the lid and cook on high pressure for 10 minutes (“manual” or “pressure cook” mode in an Instant Pot), then quick release the pressure.
 (Timing is the same for both stovetop and electric pressure cookers.)